Safia Shah: Shah's latest work, Carnaby Street's Great Uninvited, a children's book, was released on 23 October 2013. It is a children's picture book and was illustrated by Mark Reeve, known for his work on Spitting Image. The book features what Shah calls "endangered words," or words that used to be commonly used in the English language but which have slipped from regular use. Along with the Carnaby Street book, Shah created a series of ebooks that focus on numerous endangered words. These books include: As Clear As Mud Volumes 1 and 2: The Brabbler's Guide to Idioms, and A is For Anonymuncle: The Brabbler's Endangered ABC.Short stories

 ‘Brown Bag’ is a short story included in the Bristol Short Story Prize Anthology 4, and has been regarded as "A short and sharp and very English story from Casablanca-based Safia Shah, that captures something of the zeitgeist of our modern, Internet-focused age.
 The storytelling is adequate throughout, but the real triumph comes right at the end, where it’s sudden and completely unexpected."
-It describes the main character's reflections on her mother's passing, as well as on incidental memories from the past.
+It describes the main character's reflections on her mother's death, as well as on incidental memories from the past.
 The 20 stories collected in the Bristol Short Story Prize Anthology 4 were selected from more than 2,000 entries for the 2011 Bristol Short Story Prize.

 In November 2013, she released Twice Sifted, a collection of six short stories, which focus on stress-induced anxiety and the many ways in which it is manifested in the characters' lives.
 Twice Sifted is the first of three volumes of short stories to be released by Shah.

-The Knitted Taxi
+The knitted taxi

 Safia felt that something out of the ordinary had to be done in order to launch her first picture book, Carnaby Street's Great Uninvited.
-This is how the Knitted Taxi came to life, thanks to the communal efforts and love for knitting which were offered by the Materialistics.
-Using her own London cab, this group of dexterous knitters created the designed which covered the taxi using themes taken from her Carnaby Street's Great Uninvited.
-Now, the Knitted Taxi is proudly wearing the Blue Peter Badge won by its owner Safia when she visited the Blue Peter show at the BBC on 27 February.
+This is how the knitted taxi – a London taxi covered in brightly-coloured, patterned knitting wool that toured London – came to life, thanks to the communal efforts and love for knitting which were offered by a group called the Materialistics.